Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 It depends on the miner's power consumption and the price per kWh.
 An ASIC that draws 3.5 kW consumes 84 kWh per day.
 At $0.10/kWh, that comes to $8.40 per day, and at $0.05/kWh, it comes to $4.20.
 The cost of electricity is one of the most significant expenses in mining.

-Which ASIC miner is cost-effective?
+Which ASIC miner is profitable?

 A miner is considered cost-effective if it has a high hashrate and low power consumption.
 The key metric is J/TH—the lower, the better.
 A new ASIC typically offers better efficiency but is more expensive.
 A used ASIC can lower the entry barrier but increases the risk of failure, overheating, worn-out fans, power supply issues, and a shorter payback period.